oroinc/documentation/crm/admin_guide/config_levels/org/integrations/index.rst

 Integrations Configuration for Organization
 ===========================================

-This section contains an integration options available in the system configuration for the organization.
+This section contains integration options available in the system configuration for the organization.

 Here you can enable and setup the integration between your organization's Oro application and the following systems: